jotren/Sentiment-Analysis-Book-Reviews/README.md

 - **Memory Efficiency**: FastText requires significantly less memory because it deals with fewer parameters and does not need to handle complex attention mechanisms.
 - **Hierarchical Softmax** in FastText reduces the computational load for large vocabulary tasks, improving speed when compared to BERT's full softmax over all tokens.
 - **Target Use Case**: FastText is better suited for simple text classification tasks where speed and scalability are important, while BERT excels in tasks that require a deeper understanding of context but at a higher computational cost.

+This approach is much more robust with respect to scaling and computation.
+But almost certainly loses accuracy and nuance in the text.